Chronic Mercury Poisoning & Health Risks

 Contributing Factor in Systemic Disease

 The role of gum disease as a contributing and even causative factor in systemic diseases is not debatable.
-You cannot afford to overlook this relationship when treating a patient with any serious health problem.
+You can’t afford to overlook this relationship when diagnosing and treating patients with any health problem.

 I know you are aware that any infection, especially such a serious and long lasting one as gum disease, will negatively affect the entire body.

-But are you aware of just how serious it is?
+But are you aware of just how damaging it is?
 It has been estimated that if laid out flat, the infected area in a mild form of gum disease would cover the size of a postcard.
 In moderate-to-severe gum disease, the total infected area would cover an area the size of a standard sheet of paper.

 Other Oral Health Issues of Concern